ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 }
 ```

-In the above code example, **``Counter``** is an isolated object.
-In this isolated object, mutable field **``n``** must be private and can be accessed only using ``self``.
-In addition, the field must be initialized with an isolated expression and only accessed within a lock statement.
-The lock statement follows the same rules for self as for an isolated module-level variable.
-An object field is mutable unless it is final and has a type that is a subtype of readonly.
+In the above code example, **``Counter``** is an ``isolated`` object.
+Mutable fields of an ``isolated`` object must be private.
+In addition, fields must be initialized with an isolated expression and can be accessed only within a ``lock`` statement.
+The ``lock`` statement follows the same rules for ``self`` as for an ``isolated`` module-level variable.
+An object field is mutable unless it is ``final`` and has a type that is a subtype of ``readonly``.

 This approach makes the service objects fully concurrency safe when accessed from within a Listener to call remote methods.
-The isolated root concept treats the isolated objects as opaque.
-Additionally, isolated functions can access a final variable whose type is an isolated object.
+The isolated root concept treats the ``isolated`` objects as opaque.
+Additionally, ``isolated`` functions can access a ``final`` variable whose type is an ``isolated`` object.

-### Inferring isolated
+### Inferring ``isolated``

     The whole concept around isolation is quite confusing for an application developer to understand.
 It is a complex feature, but you do not have to worry about it because the compiler can figure it out for you most of the time.

     A typical Ballerina application consists of a single module that imports multiple library modules.
-With a single module, the compiler can infer isolated qualifiers.
-For example, if there is a service object without mutable fields, then it is inherently isolated.
+With a single module, the compiler can infer ``isolated`` qualifiers.
+For example, if there is a service object without mutable fields, then it is inherently ``isolated``.

-The application programmer must use the lock statement responsibly wherever it is needed to safeguard the mutability of the data.
-This is applicable both to accessing self in a service object with a mutable state or for accessing mutable module-level variables.
-Additionally, the Ballerina compiler can warn the developer where missing locks are preventing a service object or method from being isolated.
+    The application programmer must use the ``lock`` statement responsibly wherever it is needed to safeguard the mutability of the data.
+This is applicable to both accessing ``self`` in a service object with mutable state and accessing mutable module-level variables.
+Additionally, the Ballerina compiler can warn the developer where missing locks are preventing a service object or method from being ``isolated``.